Pair-Density-Wave in the Strong Coupling Limit of the Holstein-Hubbard model

-where $c$ is the central charge, $A$ and $B$ are model-dependent parameters, and $q$ is an adjustable fitting parameter that should approach the Fermi momentum $k_F$ in the thermodynamic limit.
+\end{linenomath} where $c$ is the central charge, $A$ and $B$ are model-dependent parameters, and $q$ is an adjustable fitting parameter that should approach the Fermi momentum $k_F$ in the thermodynamic limit.
 We see in Fig.~\ref{fig:centralcharge} that this formula fits well with the observed data.
 As shown in the inset, the central charge $c \approx 1$ and $q\rightarrow k_F = n\pi$ when $N_x\rightarrow \infty$, which confirms that there is only one gapless mode resulting from filling only one of the two valleys.

-{\bf Extrapolating to two-dimensions.} - With increasing the number of legs, the PDW correlations seem to weaken somewhat, as suggested by the growth of the exponent $\nu_{\text{SC}}$.
+{\bf Extensions and speculations:} - With increasing number of legs, the PDW correlations seem to weaken somewhat, as suggested by the growth of the exponent $\nu_{\text{SC}}$.
 We speculate that this is an artifact in the few-leg system: at low electron densities, the Fermi pockets are small, so the bands with non-zero $k_y$ and higher energies remain unoccupied for a range of $n$.
 The effect of adding legs only leads to an increase of the filling of the $k_y=0$ band.
 In other words, the true scaling process to the two-dimensional limit has not started until the allowed values of $k_y$ become sufficiently closely spaced that additional bands with non-zero $k_y$ cross the Fermi surface.
-This is computationally challenging for state-of-the-art DMRG calculations.
-Nonetheless, the results obtained in few-leg cases suggest a PDW phase with spontaneously broken time-reversal and inversion symmetries in two dimensions.
+To have more than one band crossing the Fermi surface, the required number of legs scales as $ \sqrt{\frac{4\pi/\sqrt{3}}{n}}$, which is $\sim 12$ for $n=0.05$.
+Going to larger $n$ could in principle help improve the situation, but this will generally place the system outside of the range of $n$ the PDW occurs - at least for ladders with more than 2 legs.
+We have not found a range of parameters amenable to DMRG in which the PDW exists and there are multiple Fermi points.
+Indeed, the results obtained here in the few-leg cases are essentially still one-dimensional; the main insight we obtain from them that could help understanding the 2D case is that valley polarization physics accounts well for our DMRG results in the 1D case, and this physics should apply as well in two dimensions.